 Learn all about what to expect visiting Zion National Park in October

 October is a phenomenal time of year to visit Zion National Park.
-Autumn colors provide a sight that is sure to amaze you—the cottonwoods turn a dazzling yellow and there are pockets of maples that become an enchanting red.
+Autumn colors provide a sight that will amaze you—the cottonwoods turn a dazzling yellow, and there are pockets of maples that become an enchanting red.
 There are many benefits to visiting Zion in October, as well as some drawbacks.
-Below we have categorized the most common “when-to-go” questions to help you determine if October is the best month for you to visit Zion National Park.
+Below we have categorized the most common “when-to-go” questions to help you determine if October is the best month to visit Zion National Park.

 Benefits of Visiting Zion in October

 The biggest benefit of visiting Zion in October is that the summer crowds begin to disappear and there is a lot more breathing room in the park.
 This means shorter lines for shuttles, fewer crowds on the trails, and more opportunities to enjoy the peace and quiet of nature without hundreds of other people around you.
 While you still will have to take the shuttle bus to get around in Zion as cars are not yet allowed in the canyon, they will be much more pleasant and less of a hassle to ride with fewer people.
 Accommodations also become more widely available in October as peak season dies down.
 You will likely be able to find a place to stay within a few months or maybe even weeks of your travel date.
 You will also find that prices are not as astronomical as in the summer, as lodges know there is less competition for rooms.
 These benefits are truly a respite from the astonishingly crowded days of summer and give visitors a chance to enjoy the park in a much different way.